 This cute squirrel bangle was made using a silver-toned metal expandable bangle.

 It features three silver-toned metal charms.
-There is a double-sided squirrel, a tree, and a small pine cone.
+There is a double-sided squirrel, a tree, and a peanut.

 The charms are attached to the bangle using aluminum jump rings.

 This expandable bangle will fit the average woman's wrist.

 See last photo for comparison of the stainless steel bangle and the alloy bangle.
 The stainless steel bangle has three loops.

 3-5 business days

 Buyers are responsible for any customs and import taxes that may apply.
 I'm not responsible for delays due to customs.

 Returns & Exchanges

 I gladly accept returns, exchanges, and cancellations

 Just contact me within: 14 days of delivery